Bettelion-Food-Truck/Build-A-Bettel/README.md

 - `"colorMode"`: Can be `"fill"`, `"multiply"`, `"manual"` or `null`.
 See Step 3 for details.
 - `"colors"`: 6-character strings containing the the hexcodes of colors.
 - `"noneAllowed"`: `true` if this part is optional, false otherwise
+- `"hidePartList"`: `true` to remove the category from the part list.
+This is used if there is only one option for a body.

 Ex:
 ```